syncfusion-content/uwp-docs/uwp/DataGrid/Selection.md

 ### CurrentItem vs SelectedItem

-Both `SelectedItem` and `CurrentItem` returns the same data object when there is single cell or row is selected in SfDataGrid.
+Both `SelectedItem` and `CurrentItem` returns the same data object when there is single cell or row is selected in Data Grid.
 When you have selected more than one rows or cells, the record that had been selected initially is maintained in `SelectedItem` and the record that currently have focus is maintained in `CurrentItem`.

 ## Programmatic selection